Arjailer/arjailer.github.io/index.md

-I'm a C# Windows coder by profession and these are some of my more interesting side-projects
+I'm a C# Windows coder by profession and these are some of my more interesting Windows side-projects

-_(they're all for Windows)_

 <br/>